mrlesmithjr/vagrant-elk-training/1-Installing-Logstash/README.md

 Once that completes successfully you have now completed the [Logstash] installation.

-One final not is to ensure that [Logstash] is enabled and starts on boot.
+One final note is to ensure that [Logstash] is enabled and starts on boot.

 `Ubuntu 14.04`
 ```